vozlt/nginx-module-vts/README.md

 Nothing calls this on its own; drive it from cron or from whatever watches `freeSize` in `sharedZones`.

-Note that a zone restored from a dump carries the timestamps it had when the dump was written, so after a long shutdown everything looks old and a sweep straight afterwards empties it.

 #### To delete each zones
 * single zone in serverZones